Accessibility Toolkit for Venues

 Download a copy and implement it in your venue or city!

-The Accessibility FAQs toolkit is readily available to all ESPA members on the members-only web site.
-Just log in to My ESPA Portal.
-Non-members can email firstname.lastname@example.org to receive a copy.
+The Accessibility FAQs toolkit is readily available on the My ESPA Portal.
+Non-members can create a profile to gain access.

-“Accessibility is key to every attendee fully experiencing the benefits of an event,” said Denise Suttle, CMP, assistant director of convention services at Visit Albuquerque and ESPA’s immediate past president who chaired the Project Access initiative.
+“Accessibility is key to every attendee fully experiencing the benefits of an event,” said Denise Suttle, CMP, ESPA’s past president who chaired the Project Access initiative.

 “Our ESPA members regularly field questions from meeting planners about access.
 This new tool will help venues and destinations evaluate their own accessibility and will make event planners’ search for resources easier.
 Having the answers readily available will help meeting planners with site selection and event planning.”